Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Keeping an eye on your SEO metrics is a full-time pursuit.
 With algorithms changing and competition increasing every day, it helps to focus in on the one metric you know will have the most impact on your results.
 But which to target: Traffic?
 Local?
 Clicks or impressions?
-It’s a lot to keep up with, but regular reporting on your stats is one of the best ways to keep pace.
+It’s a lot to keep up with, but regular reporting on your stats using an SEO dashboard software is one of the best ways to keep pace.

 With this challenge in mind, we asked our experts to talk about their #1, desert island metric— the number that is always first on their radar when reading a report, and the most critical to get attention when things you need to course-correct.
 They did not disappoint!
 Nearly 90 experts raised their hands to share the number one metric on their reporting roster.

 It’s a SUBSTANTIAL list, close to 40 different data points and some excellent insight to go along with it.
 We’ve listed them in alphabetical order below so you can learn more about each (bookmark this report in case you need to break it out over a few sessions).

 Time waits for no search, according to David Walter of Electrician Mentor “Everyone hates a slow website, and the data shows it.
 Longer page load times have a severe effect on bounce rates, with research from Google indicating that page load time increases from 1 second to 6 seconds, bounce rate increases by 106%.